slevithan/oniguruma-to-es/README.md

 ### `EmulatedRegExp`

-Works the same as the native JavaScript `RegExp` constructor in all contexts, but can be provided results from `toDetails` to produce the same result as `toRegExp`.
+Works the same as JavaScript's native `RegExp` constructor in all contexts, but can be given results from `toDetails` to produce the same result as `toRegExp`.

 ```ts
 class EmulatedRegExp extends RegExp {